w3f/polkadot-wiki/docs/learn/learn-governance.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} brings together various novel mechanisms, including an amorphous (abstract) form of state-transition function stored on-chain defined in a platform-agnostic language (i.e. [WebAssembly](learn-wasm.md)).
-It also allows for several on-chain voting mechanisms such as referenda with the novel concept of [Adaptive Quorum Biasing](#adaptive-quorum-biasing) and batch approval voting.
+It also allows for several on-chain voting mechanisms, such as referenda with the novel concept of [Adaptive Quorum Biasing](#adaptive-quorum-biasing) and batch approval voting.
 All changes to the protocol must be agreed upon by stake-weighted referenda.